86MBurns/Workday-Schedual/README.md

 # Workday-Schedual
-This is a calendar that can be used for shedualing
+This is a hourly sheet that can be used for shedualing tasks.